PiPar: Pipeline Parallelism for Collaborative Machine Learning

 Assume that $K$ devices and a server train a sequential DNN collaboratively by using data residing on each device.
-Conventionally, the dataset on each device is divided to multiple mini batches that is fed to the DNN in sequence.
+Conventionally, the dataset on each device is divided into multiple mini-batches that are fed to the DNN in sequence.
 Training on each mini-batch involves a forward pass that computes a loss function and a backward pass that computes the gradients of the model parameters.
 A training epoch ends after the entire dataset has been fed to the DNN.
-To solve the problem of low resource utilisation faced by the current CML methods, \PipeLearn\ constructs a training pipeline that reduces the idle time on resources during collaborative training.
+To solve the problem of low resource utilization faced by the current CML methods, \PiPar\ constructs a training pipeline that reduces the idle time on resources during collaborative training.

-Each forward and backward pass of CML methods comprises four tasks: (i) the device-side compute-intensive tasks, such as model training; (ii) the server-side compute-intensive task, such as model training (only in SL and SFL) and model aggregation; (iii) the device-to-server IO-intensive task, such as data uploading; (iv) the server-to-device IO-intensive task, such as data downloading.
-The four tasks can only executed in sequence in current CML methods, resulting in idle resources.
-To solve this problem, a pipeline is developed to balance and parallelise the above tasks.
-The pipeline construction approach involves three phases, namely neural network splitting, training stage reordering and multi-device parallelisation.
+Each forward and backward pass of CML methods comprises four tasks: (i) the device-side compute-intensive tasks, such as model training; (ii) the device-to-server I/O-intensive task, such as data uploading; (iii) the server-side compute-intensive task, such as model training (only in SL and SFL) and model aggregation; (iv) the server-to-device I/O-intensive task, such as data downloading.
+The four tasks can only be executed in sequence in current CML methods, resulting in idle resources.
+To solve this problem, a pipeline is developed to balance and parallelize the above tasks.
+The pipeline construction approach involves three phases, namely DNN splitting, training stage reordering and multi-device parallelization.